 Orange Pecan Spritz – Add 2 tablespoons orange peel and 1/2 cup pecans when you add the flour.

 Peanut Butter Spritz – Reduce butter to 2/3 cup.
-Add 1/2 cup peanut butter
+Add 1/2 cup peanut butter.

 Create a marble effect – Fill the press tube with a portion of regular spritz dough along one length of the press cylinder, and a portion of Chocolate spritz dough along the remaining length of the cylinder.
 Press out dough through a decorative disc onto baking sheets for an interesting marble design.

-Icing for Cookies (optional):
+Icings for Cookies (optional):

-powdered (confectioners’) sugar
+1 cup powdered (confectioners’) sugar

 1/4 cup butter, softened